jpmorganchase/salt-ds/.changeset/gentle-geese-smile.md

 "@salt-ds/core": patch
 ---

-Update Tooltip props to account for new content attribute introduced in @types/react 18.2.4
+Update Tooltip props to account for the new content attribute introduced in @types/react@18.2.4